Regularized Wasserstein Means for Aligning Distributional Data: Related Work

 \subsection{Wasserstein Barycenters and Means}

 The Wasserstein distance is the minimum cost induced by OT.
-In most cases, the cost itself may not be as desired as the map, but it satisfies all metric axioms~\cite{villani2008optimal} and thus often serves as the loss for matching distributions, e.g.~\cite{ling2007efficient,kusner2015word,arjovsky2017wasserstein}.
+In most cases, the cost itself may not be as desired as the map, but it satisfies all metric axioms~\cite{villani2003topics} and thus often serves as the loss for matching distributions, e.g.~\cite{ling2007efficient,arjovsky2017wasserstein}.
 Moreover, given multiple distributions, one can find their weighted average with respect to the Wasserstein metric.
-This problem was studied in~\cite{mccann1997convexity,ambrosio2008gradient} for averaging two distributions and generalized to multiple distributions in~\cite{agueh2011barycenters}, which defines it as the \textit{Wasserstein barycenter} problem.
+This problem was studied in~\cite{mccann1997convexity,ambrosio2008gradient} for averaging two distributions and generalized to multiple distributions in~\cite{agueh2011barycenters}, which coins the \textit{Wasserstein barycenter} term.

 A special case of the barycenter problem is when there is only one distribution and we want to find its sparse discrete barycenter.
-Because computationally it is equivalent to the \textit{k-means} problem, Ho \textit{ et al.}~\cite{ho2017multilevel} defined it as the \textit{Wasserstein means} problem.
-Even before that, Cuturi and Doucet had discussed it in~\cite{cuturi2014fast} along with the connection of their algorithm to Lloyd's algorithm in that case.
+Because computationally it is equivalent to the \textit{k-means} problem, \cite{ho2017multilevel} defines it as the \textit{Wasserstein means} problem.
+Before that, Cuturi and Doucet had discussed it in~\cite{cuturi2014fast} along with the connection of their algorithm to Lloyd's algorithm in that case. \cite{mi2018variational} proposes an OT-based clustering method which is very close to the Wasserstein means problem. \cite{kolouri2018sliced} also made a contribution by discussing the \textit{sliced Wasserstein Means} problem.

-Our work focuses on regularizing the Wasserstein means.
-We obtain the mean by mapping the sparse points into the target domain according to the correspondence from the OT map.
+Our work focuses on \textit{regularizing} the Wasserstein means.
+We obtain the mean by mapping the sparse points into the target domain according to the OT correspondence.
 We insert regularization into the mapping process so that the sparse points not only have a small OT loss but they also have certain properties induced by the regularization terms.

 Our work should not be confused with other work on regularizing OT.
-For example, in~\cite{cuturi2013sinkhorn} Cuturi introduced entropy-regularized OT where the entropy term controls the sparsity of the map and it was later used in~\cite{cuturi2014fast} to compute Wasserstein barycenters.
-Courty \textit{ et al.}~\cite{courty2017optimal} also leveraged class labels to regularize OT for domain adaptation.
+For example, \cite{cuturi2013sinkhorn} introduces entropy-regularized OT where the entropy term controls the sparsity of the map and it was later used in~\cite{cuturi2014fast} to compute Wasserstein barycenters. \cite{courty2017optimal} also leveraged class labels to regularize OT for domain adaptation. \cite{ferradans2014regularized} proposed Sobolev norm-based regularized OT and further regularized barycenter and yet the regularization is still added to the OT, not the barycenter.
 These works only regularize OT and then directly update the support simply to the average of its correspondence.
 In this paper, we regularize the update.